rickchristie/carrot-old/README.markdown

 container to instantiate all of the core classes and it uses anonymous functions heavily.
 Note that it's still very unstable, with many changes to the core coming (and features planned).

-This document provides a quick introduction to Carrot.
-Complete documentation is in the works.

 Requirements
 ------------